Colin Fowles: Death

 Colin continued to live in the Coral Springs Florida area after playing professional soccer.
-He coached St.Thomas Aquinas HS soccer team and played with the Lauderhill Men's Soccer Club.
+He coached the St. Thomas Aquinas High School soccer team and played with the Lauderhill Men's Soccer Club.
 On August 28, 1985, he was playing in the league championship at a Park in Miami and a gang war broke out behind the goal during the game.
 Multiple people were shot and killed right behind the goal.
 After the initial shooting was over, some of the assailants tried to blend in with the crowd outside the park as fans scrambled for safety.
 One of the men involved in the argument pulled a gun as Colin approached him and shot multiple times at Colin and missed.
 Colin jumped behind a telephone pole as the shooter approached the pole and shot Colin point blank in the midsection.
 The ambulance that came to take him the hospital had mechanical failure and another ambulance was dispatched.
 Later Colin was pronounced dead at the hospital.

 The Florida Sun posthumously inducted Fowles into its Hall of Fame in 1986.